mimecast/dtail/doc/testing.md

 ### Requirements

 This assumes, that you have Docker up and running on your system.
 The following has been tested only on Fedora Linux 35.
-For other versions of Fedora (or Linux) you might need to change the Docker base image used (see Dockerfile) as otherwise you might run into issues with the `GLIBC` major version used.
+For other versions of Fedora (or Linux) you might need to change the Docker base image used (see Dockerfile) as otherwise you might run into issues with a different `GLIBC` major version used.

 This also assumes, that you have compiled all the DTail binaries already (with `make` in the top level source directory).